 - 1 tbsp tomato paste

 - 1 tbsp olive oil

 - 1 tsp dried oregano

-- Parmesan for serving (as much as you want )
+- Parmesan or vegan cheese as much as you want

 Cut the tomatoes into quarters and slice the onion and garlic thin.
 Add to the spaghetti.